 2. Can my employer force me to work from home?

-As a rule, your employer can’t force you to work from home unless your employment contract says otherwise.
+In General, your employer can’t force you to work from home unless your employment contract says otherwise.
 Forcing someone to work from home can be considered a violation of an employee’s right to privacy.

 However, if your employer does let you work from home, this right can’t be taken away from you at random.
 In other words, there must be a good reason requiring you to go back to working at the office (for example, if your home office setup doesn’t meet workplace health and safety standards).